janvikumar/tankgame--janvi-kumar/README.md

 ***Steps to Build Project
 ---
 From the top menu, select Build → Build Project to compile the source code.
 To create the runnable JAR file, select Build → Build Artifacts → Build, which will generate TankGame.jar in the JAR/ folder.

 ***Steps to Run Project
 ---
-Run the game by executing java -jar TankGame.jar from the terminal.
+Download the repository as a ZIP from GitHub and unzip it.
+Open a terminal, navigate into the project folder, and run: cd tankgame--janvi-kumar-main java -jar TankGame/jar/TankGame.jar

 ***Controls to play your Game
 ---